Crucial Learning Style Guide

 Dates and Times

-• Use numbers as month/day/year for UI if needed—webinars, landing pages, emails, etc.
+- Use numbers as month/day/year if necessary due to limited space—webinars, landing pages, emails, etc.

 Examples